 The protagonist is a major shift too.
 Instead of a middle-aged amnesiac, you play as a hot-blooded high school student who is much more likely to act on impulse.
 To get the tone just right, the team reviews tens of thousands of pieces of concept art.
 Chikami noted that if a chapter doesn’t match their specific artistic vision during playtesting, they scrap the whole thing and remake it from scratch.

-In order to choose the right designer and really get the mood of the game correct, we looked at tens of thousands of pieces of concept art, as that’s one of the elements really central in determining the overall feeling of the game.
+choose the right designer and really get the mood of the game correct, we looked at tens of thousands of pieces of concept art, as that’s one of the elements really central in determining the overall feeling of the game.
 Then we play through each chapter over and over again to see if it matches our vision.
 If the chapter seems different from what we had in mind, we re-make it from scratch.

 – Hajime Chikami